-The research at GAL Hassin is carried out through two robotic telescopes named Galhassin Robotic Telescope 1 (GRT 1) and Galhassin Robotic Telescope 2 (GRT2).
+The research at GAL Hassin is carried out through the robotic telescope named Galhassin Robotic Telescope (GRT).

-The Corrado Lamberti Astrograph and the Wide-field Mufara Telescope (WMT), the latter located on Mount Mufara (1865 meters) will become operational in the coming months.
+The Wide-field Mufara Telescope (WMT), located on Mount Mufara (1865 meters) in September 2020, will become operational in the coming months.

-The Galhassin Robotic Telescope 1 (GRT1) is a reflector telescope in Ritchey-Chrétien (RC) optical configuration, fast, made by Officina Stellare, with 400 mm aperture and f3.8 focal ratio and equipped with a large field of 83x83arcmin corrected thanks to the integrated leveller.
+The Galhassin Robotic Telescope (GRT) is a reflector telescope in Ritchey-Chrétien (RC) optical configuration, fast, made by Officina Stellare, with 400 mm aperture and f3.8 focal ratio and equipped with a large field of 83x83arcmin corrected thanks to the integrated leveller.

 The telescope is placed on a 10 micron GM3000-HPS mount, which allows tracking with an accuracy of 1″/15 min and a maximum pointing speed of about 10°/sec.

 The optical train is composed of a focuser, an FLI filter wheel with 10 housings currently occupied by four L-RGB filters, four SLOAN photometric filters u’, g’, r’, z_2s and two narrowband filters OIII and H-alpha.
 Finally, the camera is an FLI ProLine 16803, with a 52 mm diagonal KAF-16803 sensor and 4096×4096 9 μm pixels, for a resolution of 1.22″/px.

 GRT1 is currently located in a 3 m astronomical dome purchased through funds awarded by The Planetary Society (Pasadena, California), which selected GAL Hassin as one of the 2019 Shoemaker NEO Grant winners with $11,700 in funding.